 On one hand, it can be a little depressing, to think that people live in these conditions.
 But on the other hand, it can also be uplifting - to know that the people can have so little and yet still be full of life, laughter, and happiness.
 To see how community and family are put ahead of all else.
 Perhaps we have something to learn from that?

-I have visited and stayed in many Fijian villages, and feel honored to have done so.
+I have visited and stayed in many Fijian villages, and feel honoured to have done so.
 If you get your own invite, here are some of the things you should be aware of.

 Unlike small western towns, there is a definite heirachy in all Fiji villages.
 And as you would expect, that starts with the village chief and the elders.
 If you bring a gift of kava when you visit (and it is generally expected), then this is presented to the chief, or his representative.
 Your guide will advise you of the correct time and manner in which to do this.